Embird Embroidery Software

 Creation/Transform Mode

-Basic shapes are geometric and ornamental patterns that are often used as basic building blocks in creating embroidery.
+Basic shapes are geometric and ornamental patterns frequently utilized as fundamental building blocks in embroidery design.

-Geometric shapes include ellipse, triangles, regular polygons, etc.
+Geometric shapes include ellipses, triangles, regular polygons, and other standard figures.

 Geometric shapes

-Ornamental shapes include flowers, stars, hearts, spirals, etc.
+Ornamental shapes include flowers, stars, hearts, and spirals.

 Ornamental shapes